Chemicals Used on Land

 For example, the Pesticide Residues in Food indicator provides information on one aspect of the potential for human exposure from pesticides (dietary intake from the commercial food supply), but does not provide a complete picture of all the ways in which humans can be exposed to pesticides, which include contaminated drinking water, pesticide drift, and dermal contact.

-With regard to the two pesticide-related indicators, no existing reporting system currently provides information on the volume, distribution, and extent of pesticide use in the United States.
+With regard to the pesticide incidents and residues in food indicators, no existing reporting system currently provides information on the volume, distribution, and extent of pesticide use in the United States.
 Estimates for these indicators were developed based on information available through a variety of reports from multiple governmental and non-governmental entities on pesticide sales, crop profiles, and expert surveys.
 The pesticide exposure in food indicator represents an exposure index that shows relative changes in exposure to two selected pesticide groups in children compared to a base year and takes into account the relative toxicities of these pesticides.

 U.S. Department of Health and Human Services.
-2005.
-Report on carcinogens.
-Eleventh edition.
-Washington, DC: Public Health Service, National Toxicology Program.
+2021.
+Report on carcinogens, Fifteenth edition.
+Research Triangle Park, NC: Public Health Service, National Toxicology Program.